 Fennel – If you can avoid it, do not plant fennel alongside any other plant in your garden.
-For some reason, fennel does not grow well with most other plants.
+Fennel inhibits the growth of most food plants, and will also easily cross-breed with anything umbelliferous.
 The only exception to this is kohlrabi.

 Garlic – Garlic helps to deter onion flies, aphids, ermine moths, and Japanese Beetles, making it beneficial when grown near most plants.
+Rose growers will be happy to know that garlic keeps away rose pests.
 It works best when planted with fruits, tomatoes, roses, or cabbage.
 It should be kept away from peas and beans, as it can stunt their growth.

 Kale – This leafy green superfood belongs to the cabbage family and enjoys being planted with garlic, onions, dill, sage, rosemary, and thyme (it likes herbs in the mint family – with the exception of basil, which it hates).
 Don’t plant kale with tomatoes, pole beans, or strawberries.

 Kohlrabi – Kohlrabi grows well with cabbage and cabbage-family vegetables.
+Lettuce repels earth flies that eat kohlrabi.
 It does not like to planted near tomatoes, pole beans or tomatoes, and can actually stunt a tomato plant’s growth.

 Marigolds – Marigolds are beneficial for just about every garden crop.
 While you might not think of including this annual flower in your garden, you definitely should, as it provides a whole host of benefits.
 Marigolds can help stimulate growth in a wide range of plants, and can help deter pests like maggots, potato and squash bugs, and aphids.